Kauffman bracket intertwiners and the volume conjecture: The volume conjecture for surface diffeomorphisms: periodic case

-From the proof of Theorem \ref{th4.1}, we know $|{\rm{Trace}}\Lambda^{q_n}_{\varphi,r_{\varphi}}|$ is just the absolute value of the sum of roots of unity.
-We only care about how small can $|{\rm{Trace}}\Lambda^{q_n}_{\varphi,r_{\varphi}}|$ be because of Theorem \ref{th4.1}.
+From the proof of Theorem \ref{th4.1}, we know $|{\rm{Trace}}\Lambda^{q_n}_{\varphi,r_{\varphi}}|$ is simply the absolute value of the sum of roots of unity.
+We are only concerned with how small $|{\rm{Trace}}\Lambda^{q_n}_{\varphi,r_{\varphi}}|$ can be because of Theorem \ref{th4.1}.
 Actually this problem was already asked by Myerson \cite{GM} and Tao \cite{TT}.
 For any two positive integers $k,n$, let $f(n,k)$ be the least absolute value of a nonzero sum of $n$ (not necessarily distinct) $k$-th roots of unity.
 Myerson gave the lower bound for all positive integers $k,n$

 According to \cite{TK}, we know ${\rm{Trace}} \Lambda^{q_n}_{\varphi,r}\neq 0$ if the order of $\varphi$ is $2^m$ for some positive integer $m$.